mautic/mautic-zapier/README.md

 ### 1. Find Mautic integration

 When you click on _Make a Zap!_ button, search for Mautic.
 You may see some unofficial Mautic integrations there.
 We recommend to use this one.
 It will always be called "Mautic (2.1.0)".
-The version number will change in time.
-The latest version number is available with change log at https://github.com/mautic/mautic-zapier/releases.
+Of course the version number will change in time.
+The latest version number is available within each changelog at https://github.com/mautic/mautic-zapier/releases.

-If you want some inspiration or speed up the process of creating a Zap use [Mautic Zap tepmlates](https://zapier.com/apps/mautic/integrations).
+If you want some inspiration or speed up the process of creating a Zap use [Mautic Zap templates](https://zapier.com/apps/mautic/integrations).

 ### 2. Choose a Trigger or Action

-At this point choose what Trigger or Action you actually need.
+At this point choose which Trigger or Action you need.
 Each trigger will get you some data about the Mautic event (page hit, email viewed, form submitted) and about the contact who did the event.

 ![Choose action or trigger](https://www.mautic.org/wp-content/uploads/2018/02/trigger-or-action.png)